 Need to vent about your day?
 That’s ok; we can listen while we count reps.
 While most of us aren’t licensed counselors, we are here for your overall health and that includes your mental well-being.
 We want you to feel heard while we coach you through your workout, and we know that exercise is a key aspect to your mental health.

 It’s human nature: when we know we’re being watched, we tend to work harder.
 Your trainer will encourage you through the toughest parts of the workout to challenge your abilities and limitations in a safe manner.

-When looking for a personal fitness coach, ask around for recommendations.
+When looking for a fitness coach, ask for recommendations.
 If possible, chat with a potential trainer to see if your personalities mesh.
 Look for trainers certified by a recognized organization like NASM or ACE; while a certification doesn’t indicate a trainer’s experience, it does ensure they have a solid knowledge base are staying up to date with continuing education in order to retain their certification.

 Owner/Coach.
 Powered by tea, books, & sunshine.
 I help people build stronger, more resilient bodies — because fitness isn’t as much about what we do in the gym as what it helps us do beyond the gym.